 - Easy to get, there is no credit check

 - When compared to other reloadable cards, the Walmart Money Card fees are relatively reasonable.
+All prepaid debit cards have fees – this one just happens to be one of the least expensive

 - In order to apply you still need to give your Social Security number and have your identity verified.
 This is due to the U.S. Patriot Law.